Got a specific question?

 - No more than 200 miles in a day.

-- A proper 15 minute stop every 2 hours.
-Off the vehicle, moving around.
+- A proper 15 minute stop every 2 hours, off the vehicle, moving around.

 - At your overnight stop by 2 pm.
 That gives you daylight to check the pitch before you commit to it.

-Mountain driving
+Mountain and night driving

 On long Alpine or Pyrenean descents, drop to second or third gear and let the engine do the braking.
-Riding the footbrake on a long descent overheats the pads and fluid.
-Faded brakes fail at hairpins, which is the worst possible place.
-Check your coolant and brake fluid levels before any trip that involves mountain passes.
+Riding the footbrake on a long descent overheats the pads and fluid, and faded brakes fail at hairpins.
+Check your coolant and brake fluid levels before any trip involving mountain passes.
+Outside major motorways, avoid driving at night: unlit rural roads in Spain, Portugal, southern Italy and Greece regularly cross open grazing land, and a cow or donkey on a blind bend at midnight is not something a 3.5 tonne motorhome can stop for in time.

-- Warning triangle (most EU countries).
+- Warning triangle, most EU countries.
 Spain requires two.

-- First aid kit (Germany, Austria, Czech Republic, Hungary, Slovakia).
+- First aid kit, Germany, Austria, Czech Republic, Hungary, Slovakia.
 Must be DIN 13164 compliant.

-- Spare bulb kit (France, Spain, Italy, Poland).
+- Spare bulb kit, France, Spain, Italy, Poland.
 LED sealed-beam units are exempt.

 - Breathalyser.
 France dropped the mandatory rule in 2020, but carrying one still makes sense if you are driving anywhere near the legal limit.

-- UK sticker on the rear (all EU countries).
+- UK sticker on the rear, all EU countries.
 The old "GB" oval is no longer accepted.

-- 112. The single European emergency number.
-It works in every EU country for police, fire, and ambulance from any mobile phone, even if you have no signal on your own network.
+- 112 is the single European emergency number, working in every EU country for police, fire and ambulance from any mobile, even with no signal on your own network.

 Are gas attacks on motorhomes real?